team-toast/DAIHard/audit-info/high_level_feature_spec.md

 ### *Closed* Phase

-The Trade will never leave this state, and cannot undergo any state changes.
+The Trade will never leave this phase, and cannot undergo any state changes.
 However, it can still be used as a communication portal between the two parties, as the statement functionality is still allowed (see below, **Statements**).

 In the Closed phase, there is also a `ClosedReason` variable, that describes how it was closed: via recall, abort, burn, or release.
+This is intended to make reputation collation easier for interfaces.

 ## Phase Intervals, Auto* Behavior, and Poke()